WoltLab/docs.woltlab.com/docs/package_pip_menu-item.md

 ### `<page>`

-The page that the link should point to, requires the internal identifier set by creating a page through the [page.xml][package_pip_page].
+The page that the link should point to, requires the internal identifier set by creating a page through the [page.xml](package_pip_page.md).

 ## Example